Wandonium/iSecurityApp/README.md

 ## About

-iSecurity was made for private security companies in Kenya to enhance their work and make it easier by using android smartphones.
-You can download iSecurity from hillarywando.com/blog/isecurity-app and follow the instructions to install it on your own smartphone for testing purposes.
+iSecurity was made for private security companies in Kenya to enhance their work and make it easier by using android smartphones.You can download iSecurity from [here](http://hillarywando.com/blog/isecurity-app/) and follow the instructions to install it on your own smartphone for testing purposes.

 Alternatively, you can directly contact [TechCloud Ltd](http://www.techcloud.co.ke/) for a full live demo with free tech support included.

-This android application allows a security guard to scan the national IDs of guests coming to a building/business premise and store the data in an easily accessible database.

-This application was originally created by Hillary Wando with collaboration from the team at TechCloud Ltd..
+This android application allows a security guard to scan the national IDs of guests coming to a building/business premise and store the data in an easily accessible database.This application was originally created by Hillary Wando with collaboration from the team at TechCloud Ltd.

 ## Features